LalithaPriya/Algorithm-Handbook/README.md

                   add a new node with vowel next to the first one and delete the old node and
                   replace the temp pointer with the latest
+5. Find the middle of a given linked list: by using Floyd’s slow and fast pointers technique

 BST: